vishnusoni2780/invest_or_not/README.md

 - You are 30 years old and plan to retire at 50.
 This leaves you with 20 more years to earn
 - You don’t intend to work after you retire.
 - Your expenses are fixed and don’t foresee any other expense.
+- You decide to invest at 12% rate for next 19 year.

 Going by these assumptions, here is how the cash balance will look like in 20 years.
 (In execution Video itself)